dgaydukov/cert-aws/files/sa.md

 ###### Fargate
 Fargate is serverless compute engine for containers running in ECS/EKS, it removes the need to provision and manage servers.
+It's not a separate product, you should use it with either ecs/eks, otherwise there is no point in it.
 You should use it when you don't want to manually provision your EC2 instances.
-If you need greater control over EC2 (for security or customization), it's better to avoid using it, and istread manually provision EC2 instances.
+If you need greater control over EC2 (for security or customization), it's better to avoid using it, and instead manually provision EC2 instances.

 ###### ElastiCache
 ElastiCache - manages service that runs Memcached/Redis server nodes in cloud.